 - Optional GP fee: If you need assistance from one of MESA’s Global partner representatives, they may charge additional fees for their services

 NLP Stewards are responsible for these costs during the US program:

-- 10-15% estimated for US taxes if you receive wages
+- 10-15% estimated for US taxes if you receive a stipend or wages

 Will I receive wages during my program?

 What about Health Insurance?

 My previous first program season Host wants me to return!
 Can he/she help with my travel costs?

 If you are returning to your previous Host for your first NLP, they may be willing to contribute toward your flight, SEVIS and/or Embassy fees.
 Your former host may also choose to loan you the funds which you must pay back during your program.
 Please be sure to tell MESA if your Host has agreed to help with your visa and/or travel expenses.